Congregation Agudath Shalom

-Congregation Agudath Shalom, also known as Agudas Sholom the Walnut Street Synagogue or the Walnut Street Shul, is an historic Open Orthodox Jewish synagogue located at 145 Walnut Street in Chelsea, Massachusetts, in the United States.
+Congregation Agudath Shalom, also known as Agudas Sholom the Walnut Street Synagogue or the Walnut Street Shul, is a historic Open Orthodox Jewish synagogue at 145 Walnut Street in Chelsea, Massachusetts, United States.

 History

 The congregation was founded in 1887.
 The present building was erected in 1909, one year after the great fire that destroyed a third of the buildings in the city.
 The architect was Harry Dustin Joll.
 The congregation's previous building was destroyed in the great fire.

 It is the oldest surviving synagogue in Chelsea, a city that was one-third Jewish at the time the synagogue was built.

 The synagogue possesses a "remarkable" series of wall and ceiling frescoes painted by Jewish immigrant artists.
 The "magnificent" carved Torah Ark was created by a noted Boston-area cabinetmaker who specialized in synagogue furniture, San Katz, in the 1920s.
 The synagogue was added to the National Register of Historic Places in 1993.